joakim/fischer960/README.md

 ## Install

-With Yarn:

-`yarn add fischer960`
+With Yarn: `yarn add fischer960`

-With NPM:

-`npm install fischer960`
+With npm: `npm install fischer960`

 ## Use

-The library is available as CJS for Node, ESM for bundlers and UMD for legacy environments.
+fischer960 is available as CJS for Node, ESM for bundlers and UMD for legacy environments.
 A bundler (Webpack/Rollup/etc) is recommended for use in browsers.

-In modern JS environments one can import/require only the functions that are to be used:
+One can import only the functions to be used:

 ```js
 import { random, toString, toUnicode } from 'fischer960'
 ```

-But this will let you write `fischer.random()` 😎:
+But importing the whole library will let you write `fischer.random()` 😎

 ```js
 import * as fischer from 'fischer960'